-Can you mix formula with breast milk in the same bottle?
+Can you mix breast milk and formula in the same bottle?

-According to the medical experts at Verywellfamily, it’s possible to mix breast milk and formula together in one bottle, but there are a couple of issues to keep in mind:
+According to the medical experts at Verywellfamily, mixing breast milk and formula is possible, but there are a couple of issues to keep in mind:

 If you mix breast milk with formula, you could be wasting some of your “liquid gold”. - If your baby doesn’t finish the bottle, your liquid gold could be wasted.
 The Enfamil website states that partially consumed prepared formula should be discarded within one hour.

-Whether you are breastfeeding, formula feeding, or supplementing, take solace in the fact that you are providing your baby the nutrition he or she needs to grow and thrive.
+Whether you are breastfeeding, formula feeding, or supplementing with formula, take solace in the fact that you are providing your baby the nutrition he or she needs to grow and thrive.
 Feeding time offers special and intimate moments to bond and cuddle with your little one.